DamoM73/python-oop-with-deepest-dungeon/_build/html/_sources/stage_4.md.txt

 nigel.conversation = "Well youngan, what are you doing here?"

 # add characters to rooms
-armoury.inhabitant = ugine
+armoury.character = ugine
-lab.inhabitant = nigel
+lab.character = nigel

 '''
 # describe the rooms